Intermittent Fasting and Menstruation for Active Females

 There is research to support a variety of eating patterns that you may have heard about somebody doing or read about.
 Here are some of the most common.

-12-hour fast.
 In a 12-hour fast, you eat within a 12-hour window and fast for a 12-hour window.
 For example, you consume your meals between 7 am and 7 pm, and then you do not eat between the hours of 7 pm and 7 am.
-Now, we would argue that this isn’t exactly any fancy form of intermittent fasting but rather just a natural pattern of eating that most individuals should follow.
-Nothing crazy here!
-It’s easy and still effective because it works with our natural circadian rhyme to eat when the sun is out and fast while we are sleeping.
+Now, we would argue that this isn’t exactly a widely respected or researched form of intermittent fasting but rather just a natural pattern of eating that most individuals should follow. t’s easy and still effective because it works with our natural circadian rhyme to eat when the sun is out and fast while we are sleeping.

-This form of fasting can be problematic for females because of the within-day energy deficits.
+This form of fasting can be problematic for some females because of the within-day energy deficits.

 Experts will argue that one can still consume all the food they need to maintain an equal energy balance of calories in, and calories out, but this may not be enough for active females.
 You very well could meet your calorie/nutrient needs by consuming more food between 12 pm and 8 pm, but it doesn’t change the fact that the body is in a catabolic state for 16 hours.
 The body senses the stress of these acute energy deficits, which have been correlated with menstrual dysfunction in elite endurance athletes.